 It is supposed to be a bonding activity between you two.
 Maybe just visualize a happy place and go there, make it as enjoyable as possible for both of you.

-In case, you are interested in buying a baby crib, you can check our review on Best Baby Cribs.
+In case you are interested in buying a baby crib; you can read our review on Best Baby Cribs here.

 - Position your baby so that their mouth is aligned with your nipple.

 - Ideally, they wouldn’t have to turn their head almost at all.

 - Make sure their head is slightly tilted backward.

 - Preferably, they should latch to your entire areola, not only to the nipple.

 - Position them in such a way that their chin is right against your breasts just so you are sure that their nose is clear and they can properly breathe.

 After you have read the breastfeeding tips for producing more milk, it is most likely that you will be leaking milk in the first two or three weeks.